proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/drive.md

 ### Examples

-- _Copy file from root directory to subdirectory with the a same name:_
+Copy file from root directory to subdirectory with the a same name.

   ```shell
   $ dfms-client drive baegbeibondkkrhxfprzwrlgxxltavqhweh2ylhu4hgo5lxjxpqbpfsw2lu ls